TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/MigrateToComposer/MigrationSteps.rst

 The Git repository must point to a TYPO3 extension that provides a :file:`composer.json` itself.

-See `TYPO3 Explained Extension development <https://docs.typo3.org/m/typo3/reference-coreapi/main/en-us/ExtensionArchitecture/FileStructure/ComposerJson.html>`__
-for details on how these files should look like.
+See :ref:`t3coreapi:files-composer-json` for details on how these files should look like.

 Git tags of the repository will be used as version numbers.